 Downloading files from the web is a typical norm for students and the source of both good resources and viruses.
 Obviously, the need for an efficient security system is not limited to only those in the academe, but it is one of the main reasons why students and teachers usually switch to using MacBooks nonetheless.

-In terms of compatibility, the MacBook caters to software that most people use.
+What makes a MacBook best for the classroom is having software that students find easy to use.
 Teachers and students in the fields of Computer Science or Arts and Design, for example, need to access more than one operating system.
 A MacBook generally caters to this coursework-related need.
 MacBooks have a built-in program and other third-party virtualization programs in their arsenal — something so ideal for school and educational use.

 For example, taking a photo on your iPhone can automatically sync you through iCloud, iPad, and iMac without the need for any external software.
 It also allows you to start a conversation on one device and continue it on another.
 That means sending text messages through your iPhone and Mac is simple, quick, and easy.
 Impressively ideal for online teaching.

 MacBook provides a LED-backlit display and a virtually vibrant screen.
 It has a multi-touch trackpad with intuitive gestures.
 Their most recent improvements include a refined, backlit keyboard and a sharp built-in iSight camera with an intuitive iChat software on the side.
 This hardware is super helpful for teachers and students whose course-works revolve around using little features.

 Typically, Macs provide three basic categories.
 The hardware department such as the USB, camera, printers, graphics, etc. There is also the network group comprising the connections WIFI, Firewall, and many others, and of course, the software department where the Mac OS, etc, are installed.
 This 2020, every MacBook in Apple’s arsenal boasts its recent improvements to the keyboard.

 Here’s one tip for you: